 The internal format of a texture image may affect the performance of texture operations.
-For example, some implementations perform texturing with GL_RGBA faster than with GL_RGB, because the color components align to processor memory better.
+For example, some implementations perform texturing faster with GL_RGBA than with GL_RGB, because the color components align to processor memory better.
 Since this varies, you should check specific information about your implementation of OpenGL.